 Application vulnerability

-A flaw or weakness in software that can be exploited to compromise system security, data integrity, or availability.
+A flaw or weakness in software code, design, or configuration that can be exploited to compromise system security, data integrity, or availability.

-An application vulnerability is a flaw or weakness in software that can be exploited by malicious actors to compromise system security or data.
-These vulnerabilities arise from various sources including insecure coding practices, insufficient input validation, broken authentication mechanisms, outdated components, or misconfigurations within an application's code, architecture, or operational environment.
-Common examples include SQL injection, cross-site scripting (XSS), buffer overflows, and insecure direct object references.
+An application vulnerability is a flaw or weakness in a software application's code, design, architecture, or configuration that can be exploited by malicious actors to compromise system security.
+These weaknesses arise from various sources, including insecure coding practices, insufficient input validation, broken authentication mechanisms, improper error handling, or the use of outdated components.
+They can be introduced at any stage of the software development lifecycle or through misconfiguration in the operational environment.